+'''

-\$ operator-sdk up local \
+$ operator-sdk run --local \

 --kubeconfig "mycluster.kubecfg" \

 --namespace "default" \

 --operator-flags "--flag1 value1 --flag2=value2"

+'''

 The following example uses the default kubeconfig, the default namespace environment variable, and passes in flags for the Operator.
 To use the Operator flags, your Operator must know how to handle the option.
 For example, for an Operator that understands the resync-interval flag: